 - Support the definition of roadmaps in collaboration with strategy and technology teams

 We want you to have:

-- Highly developed research skills, demonstrated in your portfolio of recent work
+- Well-developed core design skills, demonstrated in your portfolio of recent work

-- Proficiency with contemporary research and design tools and methods
+- Proficiency with Figma UI creation and prototyping, as well as other contemporary design tools and methods

-- Affinity with frog’s values, and a passion for creating products and services that meet peoples functional and emotional needs
+- Affinity with frog’s values, and a passion for creating products that meet peoples’ functional and emotional needs

 - Business level ability in English

 It would be a bonus if you had: